 Educational Technology for Health Practitioner Education

-The course will increase the learners comfort level in using technology-enhanced teaching in healthcare.
-Through background theory, hands on usage, and practical application of technologies in course work, participants will understand the advantages/disadvantages and opportunities for utilizing technology in their teaching.
-Students will undertake projects preparing and utilizing technology enhanced curriculum for teaching in non-traditional, technology-enhanced environments.
+The course will increase the learners' comfort level in using technology teaching in healthcare.
+Through background theory, hands-on usage, and practical application of technologies in course work, participants will understand the advantages/disadvantages and opportunities for utilizing technology in their teaching.
+Students will undertake projects that entail preparing and utilizing a technology-enhanced curriculum for teaching in online and hybrid learning environments.
+A collaborative, constructivist approach will be utilized to promote group learning in class and online.
+Learners will be primarily exposed to content creation (through website building tools such as WordPress, Social Media (through Twitter), asynchronous discourse (through Slack), and synchronous technologies (through Zoom) but will also have opportunities to explore other mediums.
+The course will increase the learner's comfort level in using technology-enhanced teaching in healthcare.
+Through background theory, hands-on usage, and practical application of technologies in course work, participants will understand the advantages/disadvantages and opportunities for utilizing technology in their teaching.
+Students will undertake projects preparing and utilizing a technology-enhanced curriculum for teaching in non-traditional, technology-enhanced environments.
 Collaborative constructivist approaches will be utilized to promote group learning in class and online.
 Learners will be primarily exposed to content creation (through WordPress™), social media (through Twitter™), asynchronous discourse (through Pepper™), and synchronous technologies (through Adobe Connect™ ) but will also have opportunities to explore other mediums.

-For more information, please visit the MEDED TECH website.
+For more information, please visit the EDUTECH HPE website.

 - Apply and adapt educational frameworks and theories for technology enhanced curriculum development in healthcare education

-- Develop a comfort level with using various teaching technologies within the course (in particular WordPress™, Twitter™, Pepper™and Adobe Connect™) and knowledge of other mediums and software available.
+- Develop a comfort level with using various teaching technologies within the course and knowledge of other mediums and software available.

 - Analyze/evaluate the advantages and disadvantages (opportunities and limitations) of different types of technology and appropriately select different modalities to meet specific learning objectives

-- Research and teach about a technology enhanced tool or software through Adobe Connect™
+- Research and teach about a technology enhanced tool/software or concept through Zoom

-- Produce a proposal on how technology could be used to meet a personal educational objective or dilemma
+- Create a proposal on how technology could be used to meet a personal or institutional educational objective or dilemma

-- Consider practical application of technology in teaching (such as technological glitches and educational challenges such as authenticity, copyright, privacy, lurkers, assessment, etc.)
+- Articulate potential issues and ethical considerations that arise with the application of technology in teaching (such as technological glitches and educational challenges such as academic integrity, authenticity, copyright, privacy, lurkers, assessment, etc.)

 Culminating project and presentation: 30%

-- Students MUST bring headset compatible with their own MAC or IBM based laptop.**
+- Students MUST have headset (or earbuds with microphone) compatible with their computer.

 - As much of this course is dependent on constructivist learning techniques, participants must be able to attend all dates (with exceptions made for illness and unforeseen circumstances).